mightykatun/epfl-icc-man/README.md

 ## ICC Mise à Niveau
 Collection of the class notes and exercices of the ICC Class for EPFL MAN 2025\
-There are some extra exercices in `./Scripts`, related to other classes
+There are some extra exercices in `./Scripts`, related to other classes, give the repo a star if it helps you out!